 The approach to managing compliance risk is proactive and premised on internationally accepted principles of compliance risk management.
 A robust risk management reporting and escalation procedure requires business unit and functional area compliance heads to report on the status of compliance risk management in the bank.

 Employees, including their senior management, are made aware of their statutory compliance responsibilities through ongoing training and awareness initiatives.

-9.5.9 Financial Crime Risk
+9.5.7 Operational risk sub-type: Financial Crime Risk Management